 A robo advisor is a wonderful option for Canadian Investors.
-Fees are more than important when it comes to investing, after all the fees are usually paid by the investments that you hold.
-And Canadians pay some of the highest fees in the developed world when it comes to mutual funds.
-It’s certainly not a good idea to hand over a sizable portion of your investment portfolio every year.
-Canadians pay 2.2% on average for their mutual fund investments.
-With a robo advisor the all in fees are in the area of .40%-1.10%.
+Fees are more than important.
+And unfortunately Canadians pay some of the highest fees in the developed world.
+It’s certainly not a good idea to hand over a sizable percentge of your investment portfolio value every year.
+Canadians pay 2.0% on average for their mutual fund investments.
+With a Robo Advisor the all-in fees are in the area of .20%-1.10%.
 With Tangerine Investments you will pay 1.07% with no transactions costs.

 So what is a robo advisor?
-Well I answered that with the article What and who are the Canadian Robo Advisors?
-And of course not all Canadian Robo Advisors are the same, they all have their unique offerings and unique personalities as I outlined in Which one of these Canadian Robo Advisors in not like the other?
+I answered that with the article What and who are the Canadian Robo Advisors?
+And of course not all Canadian robo advisors are the same, they all have their unique offerings and unique personalities as I outlined in which one of these Canadian Robo Advisors in not like the other?

 In that article is suggested …